Direct determination of layer anomalous Hall conductivity using uniaxial Wannier functions: Introduction

 The simplest form of spatial decomposition is layer decomposition, which is decomposition in a uniaxial direction.
 The hybrid Wannier function method is known as a uniaxial localization method \cite{PRB_HWF,HWF_review}.
 Unlike conventional maximally localized Wannier functions, hybrid Wannier functions can be obtained directly as the most localized basis without iterative calculations.
 Furthermore, based on hybrid Wannier functions, a definition of ``layer polarization'' corresponding to the contribution of each layer's electric polarization was derived \cite{PRL_LP}.
 Thus, hybrid Wannier functions serve as a powerful tool for visualizing the layer decomposition of physical quantities.

 The AHC in insulators can be calculated by the Fukui-Hatsugai-Suzuki method \cite{Fukui-Hatsugai-Suzuki}.
 In this method, the Berry flux, which corresponds to the Berry curvature in the discretized FBZ, is calculated from the overlap matrices of the periodic parts of the Bloch functions between the occupied bands at adjacent wave number points.
 This can be regarded as the Berry phase forming a locally closed circuit, and could be applied to metallic systems by considering it as a ``local Berry phase'' \cite{PRB_sawahata}.
 Since the method for calculating the local Berry phase is equivalent to that used in the modern theory of polarization, spatial decomposition, especially layer decomposition, should be possible.
+New measurement techniques such as magnetic imaging using measurement of local anomalous Nernst conductivity have also been proposed \cite{budai2023high,isshiki2023magneto,PhysRevLett.132.216702}.
+Several theoretical studies have been conducted focusing on the locality of the Charn number and AHC in real space \cite{PhysRevB.84.241106,PhysRevB.95.121114,PhysRevB.98.245117}, and recently, calculations of layer-specific AHC have been performed for layered materials such as MnBi$_2$Te$_4$ \cite{MnBi2Te4_surfaceAHE,li2025high}.

 In this paper, we propose an effective method for computing the AHC decomposed uniaxially in real space by combining the Fukui-Hatsugai-Suzuki method \cite{Fukui-Hatsugai-Suzuki} with hybrid Wannier functions \cite{PRB_HWF,HWF_review}, and introduce the “layer anomalous Hall conductivity” (LAHC).
 The advantage of this method is that it does not require information on unoccupied states for the calculation.
 To validate our method, we calculated the LAHC of MnBi$_2$Te$_4$, an axion insulator with an even number of septuple layers (SL), and confirmed that the sum of those belonging to one surface matched the surface AHC obtained in the previous study \cite{MnBi2Te4_surfaceAHE}.
 We also calculated the LAHC of Mn$_2$Bi$_2$Te$_5$ and investigated the layer dependence for two antiferromagnetic magnetic structures, obtaining one that exhibits axion insulating behavior and the other that does not.